The Washington Center Seminar Attendees, January 2019

-The School of Government and Public Policy offers many student scholarships!
+The School of Government and Public Policy offers many student funding opportunities!

-Students should also review the Scholarship Universe Website for additional Scholarship.
+Students should also review the Scholarship Universe Website for additional Scholarships.

 - Airfare (up to $500 for domestic; $1,000 for international)